about Ruben Van Leer

 The TRUTH.IO foundation was created by Van Leer in 2015 as an independent research platform and co-production entity for film and media arts projects in collaboration with e.g. Arts@CERN, Holland Festival, CTM Pictures, LUSTlab, Stedelijk Museum, Ballet National de Marseille and with support of Microsoft, Google and VICE.

 The new RVL_studio setup aims to combine these two different networks to bridge worlds of entertainment, science and technology with disciplines in the arts, creating a next kind of Gesamtkunstwerk.

 The work needs to challenge the audience with a deeper imagination about todays globalising society.
 As a collective of artists, designers and technologists the studio aspires to fulfil a meaningful role creating story driven visual culture in a digital age.

 data driven realities as metaphor

 “I love to play with inter-subjective ideas in the work.
 Big ‘operatic’ ideas… If human life where to be a simulation for example, then we also must have the key to (re)write the source code.
-We have to, because change is inevitable.
-In today’s globalised world, expressing an authentic voice becomes the most valuable asset; socially, economically, historically.
-I believe it’s the artistic voice within each and everyone, that finally can create an image of integration, the fusion of opposites - the very thing us as individuals and our society alike struggle with in life.
-I see a potential of symmetry between Power and Meaning that can create a next form of collaboration for my broadband generation; a crystallisation of being, surpassing borders without and within.
-Contemporary forms of storytelling, film and media arts can facilitate that imagination for our people.” –RVL
+In today’s globalised world; finding that authentic voice becomes the most valuable asset socially, economically, historically.
+I believe it’s the artistic voice within each and everyone, that finally can creates an image of integration, the fusion of opposites.
+The very thing us as individuals and our society alike struggle with in life.
+I see a potential of symmetry between Power and Meaning that can create next forms of collaboration for my broadband generation; a crystallisation of being, surpassing borders that the media stream into the minds of many.
+Contemporary forms of storytelling in film and digital arts can facilitate that revolutionary imagination for our people, that is so urgent today.” –RVL